 It may take several series of adjustments since there is some interaction between each control.
-We have included some sample settings and general descriptions of each control's function further in this manual.
+We have included some sample settings here and general descriptions of each control's function further on page 15 or here.

 After initial adjustment the only time you would change the control settings are 1) if you connect different speakers into the system, 2) if (assuming the speakers aren't built-in) you move them significantly, such as from a bookshelf to floor stands, or 3) if your room acoustics change through rearrangement of furniture, wall or floor coverings, large hairy dogs, etc.